aimeos/aimeos-docs/src/frontend/jsonapi/basket-services.md

 ## Passing additonal data

 The "attributes" section in "data" can contain additional key/value pairs whose values are entered by the customer.
-Here, the pickup time and location is passed and e.g. for direct debit payment related data must be passed.
+Here, the pickup time and location is passed, and e.g. for direct debit payment related data must be passed.
 The available keys are listed in the "meta" section of the "basket/service" link of each entry returned by the service response:

 ```json
 "meta": {